 Time: 6:00–7:30 PM

-We’ll share actionable strategies for expanding and protecting beach access, such as:
+We’ll share actionable policy strategies, such as:

 RSVP here to receive the discussion guide, location details, and our one-page action brief.
 Bring a friend!